 Purchasing the right one for you can be challenging and expensive.
 Making your own DIY router table with Formica laminate and T-track is a good option for those who want to save money.
 Formica is a popular material for router tabletops due to its low feeding resistance.
 It is also easy to clean with good impact resistance.
 Then stump up for a Triton router with a half-inch collet.

-It requires some woodworking skills to ensure the insert plate is perfectly level.
+It requires some woodworking skills to make sure the insert plate is perfectly level.
 If you are not confident in your skill to make your own, consider purchasing a pre-made table or kit.